ChocolaKuma/IdolManagerSimulator/README.md

 # IdolManagerSimulator
 A stupidly basic Idol Manager game that is console based
 <br>
-The Only dependencies are random and python3x
+The only dependencies are random and python3x
 <br>
 I might build this out one day